BhaveshWagh/Learning_JavaScript/Interview-Questions.md

 At its core, scope in JavaScript refers to the context or environment in which variables are declared and can be accessed.
 It dictates the visibility and lifetime of a variable, determining where in your code a particular variable is valid and accessible.

+> Global Scope: Variables defined outside any function or block, accessible anywhere in the program.

+> Local Scope: Variables defined inside a function or block, accessible only within that specific function or block.

+> Nested Scope: Inner functions have access to variables in their parent functions.

+> Block Scope: Variables defined with let and const are limited to the block they are declared in, like loops or conditionals.

 ### 11.2 Global Scope

+> When a variable is defined outside of any functions or blocks, it has a global scope.
+This means that it can be accessed from anywhere within the program, including within functions.

 > Variables or functions declared in the global namespace have global scope, which means all the variables and functions having global scope can be accessed from anywhere inside the code.